junosunyizw/SQL-Learning/Udacity-Sql for data analysis-PostgresSQL/Readme.md

 Course Sources: Original course from [Udacity - SQL for Data Analysis](https://www.udacity.com/course/sql-for-data-analysis--ud198) -Postgres SQL

-*This is amazing free comprehesive SQL course with resources and practices to take you from basic to intermediate level.*
+*This is an amazing free comprehesive SQL course with resources and practices to take you from basic to intermediate level.*

 ## Introduction

+In this SQL learning project, i went through whole course taking all practices step by step.

+My following solutions for practices are based on my understandings and thoughs.
+I haven`t strictly followed the correct answers provided by the website.
+So, some of answers may not be same with original answers.
+Or even maybe incorrect and inefficient answers.

+From my understandings to learn SQL, I tried my best to solove the any questions in different ways in order to practice more functions in each queries.

+Don`t be afraid to make mistakes for answering.
+Try your best to solve those questions on your own way first and you will find out any mistakes you made speeds up your learning on SQL very much.

+Please feel free to let me know if any issues.
+That will be super appreciated!

 ***
 ## Table of Content